Masuk

 “Alright, listen up.”
 Captain Morrison's loud voice boomed across the Conference room, forcing a stop to various mild chatter scattered all over the room.

 “We have a new case assigned to us, and not just a new case, a fresh blood has been added to the team as well.
-Everyone, meet Adrian Cross, his twenty eight and fresh out of training.
+Everyone, meet Adrian Cross, he's twenty five and fresh out of training.
 I am sure he is eager to prove himself as we have all once been, so I implore everyone of you to treat him as one of us.
 Please go ahead and welcome him to the team.”

 I allowed myself to fully smile now, genuinely touched by her warmth.
 “Thank you Mrs Chen, and thanks for the coffee as well.”